thewildpendulum/timhemphill/README.md

 If there were tests, they wouldn't be passing with this commit, but that'll change soon.
 I just wanted to get things organized before moving any further.
 The next couple rounds of commits will bring:

 * Mocha tests for both the Express server and Backbone app
-* full pushState support with client and server side templating
 * ~~source mapping for debugging straight from CoffeeScript~~

+I had grandiose dreams for this project, but after 7 months not making this blog and being very busy doing this same thing, but for money, I realized that something is better than nothing.
+The end result will be minimal, but functional, and we can iterate on the rest, right?

-And don't hesistate to pillage my code is you see anything useful.
+If it strikes you, don't hesistate to pillage my code is you see anything useful.